Astor63/TPS-Mods/Work In Progress/ReadMe.md

       - ***Whiskey Tango Foxtrot* Improvement:** Double the *IED (Improvised Explosive Device) boosters* dropped to increase the *Whiskey Tango Foxtrot* offensive capability.

+### Quest Rewards:
+  -  ***Double Quest Rewards:*** Give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a Unique weapon/item with desired element/part/accessory.

 * * * * *

 ## Acknowledgement